Online Resource Allocation with Cancellations

-\ABSTRACT{ Motivated by applications in cloud computing spot markets and selling banner ads on popular websites, we study the online resource allocation problem with overbooking and cancellation costs, also known as the \emph{buyback} setting.
-To model this problem, we consider a variation of the classic edge-weighted online matching problem in which the decision maker can reclaim any fraction of an offline resource that is pre-allocated to an earlier online vertex; however, by doing so not only the decision maker loses the previously allocated edge-weight, it also has to pay a non-negative constant factor $f$ of this edge-weight as an extra penalty.
-Parameterizing the problem by the buyback factor $f$, our main result is obtaining optimal competitive algorithms for \emph{all possible values} of $f$ through a novel primal-dual family of algorithms.
-We establish the optimality of our results by obtaining separate lower-bounds for each of small and large buyback factor regimes, and showing how our primal-dual algorithm exactly matches this lower-bound by appropriately tuning a parameter as a function of $f$.
-Interestingly, our result shows a phase transition: for small buyback regime ($f<\frac{e-2}{2}$) the optimal competitive ratio is $\frac{e}{e-(1+f)}$, and for large buyback regime ($f\geq \frac{e-2}{2}$), the competitive ratio is $-W_{-1}\left(\frac{-1}{e(1+f)}\right)$.
-We further study the lower and upper bounds on the competitive ratio in variants of this model, such as matching with deterministic integral allocations or single-resource with different demand sizes.
-For deterministic integral matching, our results again show a phase transition: for small buyback regime ($f<\frac{1}{3}$), the optimal competitive ratio is $\frac{2}{1-f}$, and for the large buyback regime ($f\geq \frac{1}{3}$), the competitive ratio is $1+2f+2\sqrt{f(1+f)}$.
-We show how algorithms in our unifying family of primal-dual algorithms can obtain the exact optimal competitive ratio in all of these variants --- which, in turn, demonstrates the power of our algorithmic framework for online resource allocations with costly cancellations.
+\ABSTRACT{ \revcolor{We initiate the study of two-sided online resource allocation with costly cancellations within the buyback model.
+Our focus is on edge-weighted online matching and several of its extensions.
+In our base matching model, nodes arrive online on one side and request offline resources on the other side.
+In contrast to the classic literature,} in our model the decision maker can reclaim any fraction of an offline resource that was preallocated to an earlier online node.
+However, reclaiming a resource not only results in the loss of the previously allocated edge-weight but also incurs an additional penalty equal to a non-negative constant factor $f$ times the edge-weight.
+Parameterizing the problem by the buyback factor $f$, our main result is the development of optimal competitive algorithms for \emph{all possible values} of $f$ through a novel primal-dual family of algorithms in the fractional (or equivalently, large capacity) setting.
+We establish the optimality of our results by deriving separate lower bounds for both the small and large buyback factor regimes and showing that our primal-dual algorithm exactly matches these lower bounds by appropriately tuning a parameter as a function of $f$.
+Interestingly, our results reveal a phase transition: for the small buyback regime ($f < \frac{e-2}{2}$), the optimal competitive ratio is $\frac{e}{e-(1+f)}$, and for the large buyback regime ($f \geq \frac{e-2}{2}$), the competitive ratio is $-W_{-1}\left(\frac{-1}{e(1+f)}\right)$, where $W_{-1}$ is the non-principal branch of the Lambert $W$ function.